The Fall of Ideals: Legacy

-The album has been described as a metalcore classic, genre defining, and having "set the template" for future metalcore bands that would follow, In 2019, the album was voted #3 in Revolver Magazine’s top 5 greatest metalcore albums of all time.
+The album has been described as a metalcore classic, genre defining, and having "set the template" for future metalcore bands that would follow.
+Loudwire stated “It’s an album that helped more people take metalcore seriously as a genre, and bridge the worlds between metal’s more extreme and accessible ends of the spectrum.”
+In 2019, the album was voted #3 in Revolver Magazine’s top 5 greatest metalcore albums of all time.
 In 2020 it was voted the 5th greatest metalcore album of all time on Ultimate Guitar.

-In 2022 All That Remains embarked on a 15th anniversary tour for the album, playing it in its entirety.
+In the Spring of 2022 All That Remains embarked on a 15th anniversary tour for the album, playing it in its entirety with Miss I May and Varials serving as support.
 That same year the band released a 15 minute documentary looking back on the albums creation and impact.